 The first component of the overall change in the District's net position is its operating income or loss - generally, the difference between net patient service and other operating revenues and the expenses incurred to perform those services.
-The District has reported operating income for the past three years, 2022, 2021, and 2020.
-Grants and property taxes (nonoperating revenues) levied by the District have provided sufficient resources to enable the District to serve lower income and other residents.
+The District has reported operating income for the past three years, 2023, 2022, and 2021.
+Grants and property taxes (nonoperating revenues) levied by the District have provided additional resources to enable the District to serve lower income and other residents.